9:00 am Flight From San Pedro Airport to Belize City Municipal

-Of course I was not about to get on a plane without breakfast first and was too busy to eat before I left Home.
-Thankfully I was able to score a ride to town with Aimee and Tori who were going to a yard sale up at Costa Maya and they dropped me off at Ruby’s Hotel so I could get food before heading to Tropic Air.
+Of course, I was not about to get on a plane without breakfast first and was too busy to eat before I left Home.
+Thankfully I was able to score a ride to town with my friend Aimee and her daughter Tori who were going to a yard sale up at Costa Maya.
+They dropped me off at Ruby’s Hotel so I could get food before heading to Tropic Air.

-Before leaving Ruby’s, I posted a picture with the following the question – Did you know the name Johnny cake was adapted from journey cake as they were a sturdy food that traveled well on long journeys?
+Before leaving Ruby’s, I posted a picture with the following question – Did you know the name Johnnycake was adapted from journey cake as they were a sturdy food that traveled well on long journeys?

 Maureen Utsman took me one step further on my information and replied that log hunters took them for food when they were gone for a week, hunting mahogany trees in the jungles of Belize.
 The journey was the trek through the jungle hunting mahogany.
 The “journey” cakes were wrapped up in a kerchief and tied to their belts.

-My 5 minute journey to Tropic Air had me arriving not long after Kendall.
+My 5-minute journey to Tropic Air had me arriving not long after Kendall.
 The airport was already packed so we ended up on separate planes.
-His left early and was a “milk run” stopping at Caye Caulker and International first.
+He left early and was a “milk run” stopping at Caye Caulker and International first.
 Lucky we both love milk runs.
 Even though he had a more fun ride, I still won “the race.”
 My plane left on time and I beat him to Municipal.

 When I got there Junior found me and asked if I was the “taco” that was traveling with Kendall.
 I told him I was and that Kendall would be there any minute.
 Sure enough right after I said that his plane landed and we were off like a herd of turtles to Burrell Boom.

-In addition to taxi rides, Junior does mainland tours and based on time spent with him, I would definitely recommend him as great Belize City and Mainland go to guy.
-Not only was he fun to hang out with he was informative and told me a 3rd tidbit about Johnny cakes.
-Apparently back in the day “journey cakes” were made for dipping, they were much harder then because they were made without yeast, making them sturdier for travel.
+In addition to taxi rides, Junior does mainland tours and based on time spent with him, I would definitely recommend him as great Belize City and Mainland go-to guy.
+Not only was he fun to hang out with he was informative and told me a third tidbit about Johnny cakes.
+Apparently back in the day “journey cakes” were made for dipping.
+They were much harder then because they were made without yeast, making them sturdier for travel.

 Junior’s number is (501) 668-6005 if you ever need a Belize City taxi or tour guide.